Printing Terms

 Laid Finish

-a paper with a translucent pattern of lines running both parallel to, and across the grain.
-Laid finished paper like Champion Mystique is created by dropping a patterned dandy roll onto the paper machine while the paper is still wet.
+A paper with a translucent pattern of lines running both parallel to, and across the grain.
 See also dandy roll, finish.
-Top

 Laser

 Compatible paper that performs on a laser printer or copier.
 Laser compatible paper has good dimensional stability that keeps it from curling, changing shape, and causing paper jams in printers and copiers.
-All of the premium writing grades that Champion manufactures are laser compatible.
 See also dimensional stability, xerography.

 Leading

 The space, measured in points, between consecutive lines of type.
-(Original name derived from the strips of lead placed between lines of hot type in the early 1900’s.)
+The name was derived from the strips of lead placed between lines of hot type in the early 1900’s.

 Letterpress